Jall3n/All-Stocks-Analysis/README.md

     'Get the number of rows to loop over
     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

-1a) Create a ticker Index, set as zero
+1a) Create a ticker Index, set as zero and set the data type to Integer.

     Dim tickerIndex As Integer
     tickerIndex = 0

-1b) Create three output arrays; for volume used Long for larger values/bits
+1b) Create three output arrays; for volume used Long for larger values/bits.

     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single